- Why do I need a laptop at SAIC?

 How do I know if I will need a Pro APP or software other than Adobe CC and Office 365 apps?

 SAIC emphasizes a cross-discipline education that encourages experimentation during your time in school.
 While some students may take a painting class during their first semester, later at SAIC they may decide to take a class in Architecture or Film departments.
-By having a laptop that meets all of SAIC's minimum laptop requirements, students are able to have access to any software SAIC provides and seamlessly move between courses and departments.
+Depending on enrollment and having a laptop that meets all of SAIC's minimum laptop requirements, students are able to have access to software SAIC provides and seamlessly move between courses and departments.

 What does AppleCare+ or AppleCare Protection Plan cover?